microsoft/fluentui/ghdocs/Contributing/BugFixes.md

 * Setup your branch using instructions in [GitbranchSetup](./GitBranchSetup.md)

-* Code and test the bug fix
+* Code and test the bug fix.

-* Test the fix and make sure all the tests are passing
+* Test the fix and make sure all the tests are passing.